 ART FOR ALL

 With renowned museums offering frequent free tours and events, it’s easy to access world-class art in Minneapolis – and just as easy to understand it!
 The admission-free Minneapolis Institute of Arts offers fun and engaging family activities every Sunday, while the Walker Art Center features free performances, films, tours and more each Thursday and the first Saturday of the month.
-The 11-acre Minneapolis Sculpture Garden encourages leisurely art appreciation in the great outdoors.
+The 11-acre Minneapolis Sculpture Garden encourages leisurely art appreciation in the great outdoors, and is always free.

 RIDING THE RAILS ...
 AND MORE